-- 1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a quest service. - 2.
+- 3. Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
+Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
 Future Professionals may receive services on Tuesday through Thursday.
-To receive a service, Future Professionals must do the following prior to starting the service: - a.
-Request the service from a Learning Leader - b.
+To receive a service, students must do the following prior to starting the service: - a.
+Notify a Learning Leader. - b.
 Be scheduled off the service books by a Learning Leader. - c.
-Complete required pre-service consultation with a Learning Leader. - d.
-Pay for service supplies including perms, color, lightener, rinses, conditioning, etc. - e.
-Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
-School assignments and successful learning are the priority. - 3.
-Future Professionals may not receive personal services outside of their program scope of practice during scheduled hours. - 4.
-Future Professionals may not start Future Professional services until a consultation with a Learning Leader has been completed as required.
+Pay for service supplies including perms, color, lightener, rinses, conditioning, treatments, manicures, nails, etc. - d.
+Personal services are considered rewards and scheduled for Future Professionals who are up to date with all practicals, exams, and clinic practical worksheets.
+School assignments and successful learning are the priority.
+In order to receive a personal service the student must achieve a 100% in attendance the previous month.
+The school reserves the right to cancel or reschedule a personal service.